An Effective Trick to Quickly Remove Dents in Wood

 How to remove dents from wood in 30 seconds

-Before we tell you what the steps of this process are, it’s important to remember that this technique won’t be effective if the area has been carved out by something.
+Before we tell you what all the steps are, it’s important to remember that this technique won’t be effective if the area has been carved out by something.

-In that case, your best bet is to seek some kind of filler for the hole, or to sand down the surface until it’s level.
+In that case, your best bet is to seek some kind of filler for the hole.
+Alternatively you could sand down the surface until it’s level.

 The trick we’re going to share below can be used on doors, tables, furniture, and other wooden areas that have bumps or marks from moisture.